The secluded Greystoke Mahale Camp is located on a white sandy beach with magnificent views over Lake Tanganyika, Tanzania in East Africa.

 In the over 1,500 square kilometres of the Mahale Mountains in Tanzania, East Africa, no roads can be found.
 Forest paths and tracks made by animals over the years are the only pathways through these magnificent forests.
 What makes this camp very unique and desirable is its absolute seclusion.

 The camps are only accessible by boat, adding to the adventure of getting there.
-Guests may enjoy leisurely hikes in the forest up to one of the many waterfalls, followed by cooling off in the ice cold rock pools.
+Guests may enjoy leisurely hikes in the forest up to one of the many waterfalls, followed by cooling off in the ice-cold rock pools.
 Besides the chimpanzees, the forest is inhabited by many other animals such as bushbucks, bush pigs and a great variety of birds and butterflies.
 Furthermore, nine species of primate can be found here.

-In Mahale, the dry season begins in June which goes through to the month of October.
+In Mahale, the dry season begins in June which goes through to October.
 During the dry season, the temperatures are higher and the skies are quite hazy.
 As the dry season goes on, the chimps usually live on the lower slopes due to their favourite fruits being available here.

 This regions' green season lasts from November through to March.
 This season at the Mahala Mountains is a photographers dream.
 The haze which is often seen during the dry season disappears.
 The lake is at its clearest in the green season offering amazing vistas of the Congo in the distance.